chinchalinchin/being-and-death/02_towards_an_ontology_of_death.md

 **Heidegger** would say that any philosophy that calls itself such is properly concerned with the nature of Being that precedes the Being of biology, i.e. the _ontology_ of Being versus the _onticity_ of Being.
 Here we meet a problem elucidated by **Eugene Thacker** in _After Life_: ontology appears at odds with Life, for in order exorcise biology from Being, we must first account for Life in ontology.
 To rephrase in a question: is our _Life_ as a Being the same as our Being as a _biological Life_?

-The advance of technology seems to point towards a point where consciousness will enter the digital realm.
+The advance of technology seems leading towards a point where consciousness will enter the digital realm[^13].
 We need to be careful not to be pulled into the gravitation of syllogism and therefore conclude Life is not biological; it may yet be the case, but the emergence of digital consciousness would not necessitate this conclusion.

 To what extent does our isolated human in the all white room, ignorant of biology, distinguish its Being from that of its Life, vis a vis its immediate apprehension of its `Being-in-the-world`?
 Without the Other to act as reference, with what yardstick does this human demarcate the concept of Life?